 What are the benefits of having an academic adviser?

-Academic advisers are experienced members of our community who can help you adjust to study and life at University.
+Your academic adviser will be an academic member of staff such as a lecturer or a professor who will help you adjust to study and life at University, and then assist you in navigating your way through your whole student journey.
 Your academic adviser will take an active interest in your progress, success and challenges.
 Using their extensive networks, they can help you to connect with your faculty and the broader University community, as well as external professionals and industry representatives.

 When will I hear more about my adviser?

-Find out about your adviser.
-You’ll receive an email and an app notification letting you know who your adviser is, and when your group meeting is taking place.
+Early in semester you will find out about your adviser.
+You’ll receive an email and an my.uniLife notification letting you know who your adviser is, and when your group meeting is taking place.
 There’ll be a link for you to read more about your adviser on their Find an Expert profile.

 Note: Each degree has its own advising program, and some students will enter academic advising in their first semester.
 You’ll be contacted by your Student Life team if this applies to you.